bast/contain-R/README.md

   the hood to speed up installation
 - allows to configure a user- or group-wide cache which can be reused across projects
 - does not allow accidental "I will just quickly install it into my system and document it later" since it is a container
+- forces you to document your dependencies which is good for reproducibility and your future self

 ## Quick start on your computer